 them to the joys of hiking.
 You can spend vacations visiting places like Kanha, Ranthambhore, or Corbett, where children can see wild animals in their natural environment.

-Arouse their Curiosity
+Stir-up their Curiosity

 Encourage your children